-Cyrus Krohn ’94, a leading digital communications strategist with experience in news and politics, will be Lynchburg College’s 2015 commencement speaker on Saturday, May 16.
+Cyrus Krohn ’94, a leading digital communications strategist with experience in news and politics, will be University of Lynchburg’s 2015 commencement speaker on Saturday, May 16.

 Nearly 700 students, including 543 undergraduates and 140 graduate students, are expected to receive their degrees.
 The ceremony will begin at 10 a.m. on the Dell, with Turner Gymnasium as the rain location.

 The College will honor its graduating students with several events in addition to the commencement ceremony.
 A new tradition in the commencement lineup this year is the Ringing of the Bell.
-Seniors who have purchased their class rings will take turns ringing the College’s Victory Bell at 4 p.m. on Wednesday, May 13, to celebrate their class rings and the completion of their undergraduate academic career at Lynchburg College.
+Seniors who have purchased their class rings will take turns ringing the College’s Victory Bell at 4 p.m. on Wednesday, May 13, to celebrate their class rings and the completion of their undergraduate academic career at University of Lynchburg.

 A full schedule of events is available at http://www.lynchburg.edu/aboutlc/commencement/